metaleap/vscode-appz/libs/cs/readme.md

 `name` ── Human-readable string which will be used to represent the channel in the UI.

-`return` ── A thenable that resolves to the newly created `OutputChannel`.
+`return` ── a thenable that resolves to the newly created `OutputChannel`.

 ##### Parameters